microshare/microshare.github.io/docs/2/general-user/meet-microshare/technical-overview.md

 ---------------------------------------

+Microshare brings data of your environment to your fingertips, but how?
+Underneath Microshare’s plug-n-play module lies a system of collecting data and communicating the results through our API.
+Data from your devices are sent to our network, where it is configured for your analysis on your Dashboard.
+Microshare operates on three main principles:

 ## 1. Architecture
 - The platform is built as a set of microservices, which can be used independently to support your own offering.